 This is the first post in a ten-part series about my ongoing workshop “Creating Consistent SF-Worlds” for the Game Design department at the Mediadesign Hochschule in Düsseldorf, Germany.

-In this first session of the workshop, I started off with explaining what I mean by “consistent,” and how a consistent world is important for any story.
-Then we went over some of the basic astrophysical and cosmological facts that you should at least have heard of if you want to create consistent universes, solar systems, and planets that rock.
+In this first workshop session, I started off with explaining what I mean by “consistent,” and how a consistent world is important for any story.
+Then we went through some basic astrophysical and cosmological facts that you should at least have heard of if you want to create consistent universes, solar systems, and planets that rock.
 Finally, we discussed how world-building can, and should, strengthen a story’s theme.

 What Do I Mean by “Consistent”?

 Consistency (German »Schlüssigkeit«) comprises three things: objective consistency, subjective consistency, and narrative consistency.